-ABSENCES: OTD students must be present for all synchronous and on-campus institutes stated in the published course schedules or course calendars.
+Absences: OTD students must be present for all synchronous and on-campus institutes stated in the published course schedules or course calendars.
 Being present also implies being prepared to participate both mentally and physically in the class activities, whether they are online or face-to-face.
 Absences may be excused by the Program Director in rare situations as described below:

-EXCUSED: Natural disaster/emergency; transportation delay outside of student's control; death in immediate family (an immediate family member is defined as a spouse, mother, father, aunt, uncle, mother-in-law, father-in-law, sister, brother, grandparent, son, or daughter); severe acute or contagious illness of the student or a household dependent.
-Students will be allowed to complete missed graded work (assignments/exams) during the make-up sessions when absence is excused, unless otherwise specified by the course instructor in that course, and/or it requires psychomotor performance as criteria for passing (e.g., interventions courses in which demonstrative skills are required).
+- Excused: Natural disaster/emergency; transportation delay outside of student's control; death in the immediate family (an immediate family member is defined as a spouse, mother, father, aunt, uncle, mother-in-law, father-in-law, sister, brother, grandparent, son, or daughter); severe acute or contagious illness of the student or a household dependent.
+Students will be allowed to complete missed graded work (assignments/exams) during the make-up sessions when absence is excused unless otherwise specified by the course instructor in that course, and/or it requires psychomotor performance as criteria for passing (e.g., interventions courses in which demonstrative skills are required).
 Military duty may also be considered an excused absence.
-Documentation is required for all excused absences, submitted to the Program Director.

-- NOT EXCUSED: If a student is absent for any other reason than described above, he/she/they will not be able to make up any graded assignment or exam that occurred during the on-campus institute (will receive a 0 for that assessment).
-A pattern of repeated absences may lead to the student being placed on probation, referral to CSP, and ultimately dismissed from the program. - MAKE UP SESSIONS FOR NON-INSTITUTE CLASS SESSIONS FOR EXCUSED ABSENCES: Makeup sessions must occur immediately following the missed class during week (M-F) at time/discretion of course faculty.
-Students are responsible for initiating the makeup process with the course instructor. - MAKE UP SESSIONS FOR INSTITUTE FOR EXCUSED ABSENCES: Must be discussed with the course faculty and a plan created at the discretion of the course faculty - VIRTUAL PARTICIPATION DURING INSTITUTE: must be approved by course instructor and/or Program Director prior to the start of Institute and is only permitted under rare circumstances and may still be considered an unexcused absence.
+Documentation is required for all excused absences, submitted to the Program Director. - Not excused: If a student is absent for any other reason than described above, he/she/they will not be able to make up any graded assignment or exam that occurred during the oncampus institute (will receive a 0 for that assessment).
+A pattern of repeated absences may lead to the student being placed on probation, referred to CSP, and ultimately dismissed from the program. - Make-up Sessions for Non-Institute Class Sessions for Excused Absences: Makeup sessions must occur immediately following the missed class during the week (M-F) at the time/discretion of course faculty.
+Students are responsible for initiating the makeup process with the course instructor. - Make-up Sessions for Institute for Excused Absences: Must be discussed with the course faculty and a plan created at the discretion of the course faculty. - Virtual participation during Institute: must be approved by the course instructor and/or the Program Director prior to the start of the Institute and is only permitted under rare circumstances and may still be considered an unexcused absence.

-TARDINESS: Being on-time is a professional expectation of the program.
+Tardiness: Being on time is a professional expectation of the program.
 Any student arriving after the professor has begun class or session is tardy.
 All incidents of tardiness will be documented and placed in the student's permanent file.
+A pattern of consistent tardiness may result in a NUB and subsequently a CSP Referral.